Iqbal-Elham/School-library/README.md

 # 📖 School Library app <a name="about-project"></a>

-> School Library Ruby App.
+> School Library is an Ruby app that implemented the Object Oriented Programming paradigm.

 ## 🛠 Built With <a name="built-with"></a>